chenglinli/chemical_mutagenesis/README.md

 mutations_by_strain.txt |  List mutations in individual strains. strain_by_gene.txt | List mutants that carrying mutations in individual genes.

-* summary.txt
-The file should look like this:
+* The summary.txt looks like this:
 ```
 input_file = ...
 parental_strain = AX4